Skip to content

 • Bot-generated PRs: dependency bumps, automated refactors, and chore PRs where merge criteria are explicit and mechanical

-• Signal ratio above 80%: if a CRA has been calibrated to exceed this threshold on your codebase, the 60.2% abandonment finding may not apply
+• Signal ratio above 80%: if you have calibrated a CRA to exceed this threshold on your codebase, the 60.2% abandonment finding may not apply

 • Low-volume, low-risk contexts: internal tooling repositories where abandonment is acceptable and human review bandwidth is the binding constraint

-The 23-point gap was measured on HuggingFace-hosted ML/AI repositories; generalizability to other software domains is not established by this study.
-Signal ratio as a calibration metric was validated across 13 CRAs — whether it transfers equally to CRA tools outside that set is not confirmed.
+The study measured the 23-point gap on HuggingFace-hosted ML and AI repositories; it does not establish that the gap generalizes to other software domains.
+The study validated the signal ratio as a calibration metric across 13 CRAs — whether it transfers equally to CRA tools outside that set is not confirmed.

 Sources